 *Obtain Approval of Dean/Administrative Unit Head

 Approval by the appropriate unit administrator(s) is required before extending an offer.
 Establishing parameters for academic staffing decisions is the responsibility of the senior administrator of each unit.
-The President, Executive Vice President and Provost, Senior Vice Presidents, Vice Presidents, and Chancellors are responsible for defining required approval procedures for units within their administrative areas.
+The President, Executive Vice President and Provost, Senior Vice President, Vice Presidents, and Chancellors are responsible for defining required approval procedures for units within their administrative areas.
 For colleges, it is the dean, in consultation with the senior administrator to whom the dean reports, who is responsible for defining required approval procedures for departments and units within their colleges.

 *Obtain Final Approval to Make Offer

 After approval by appropriate college or unit administrators, send the entire file to the Office of the Vice President of Human Resources, 120 Morrill Hall.
 The Office of Human Resources will route for appropriate final approvals.

 - In the case of tenured or tenure-track faculty appointments or academic professional continuous appointments, final approval will be granted by the Vice President of Human Resources, the Director of Equal Opportunity and Affirmative Action, and the Executive Vice President and Provost.